autopower/thermeq3/README.md

 On start LEDs blink 4 times, then remains lit until arduino yun bridge component is initialized.
 Then blinks 4 times again.

-##How to change values?
-If you want change some values when nsm.py is running, just browse to `http://arduino.ip/data/put/interval/<your value>` to change 'interval' setting.
-E.g. if your browse to `http://arduino.ip/data/put/valve_pos/<your value>` you can change valve_pos value (e.g. how many % must be valve opened).

 ##What I can change?
 ###In arduino sketch